Aaronnnpf/big-brummie-quiz/README.md

 ## Wireframes
 All wireframes were created using [balsamiq](https://balsamiq.com/)

-I went slightly off script to my wireframes to include and intro paragraph where the heading was originally going to go, so that i could expand alittle futher on the page as to why I decided to choose Birmingham as the topic and also give some information in regards to the city I call home, By doing this is it also ment moving the heading of the page up on top of the hero image.
+I went slightly off script to my wireframes to include an intro paragraph where the heading was originally going to go, so that I could expand a little futher on the page as to why I decided to choose Birmingham as the topic and also give some information in regards to the city I call home.
+By doing this is it also meant moving the heading of the page up on top of the hero image.

 * Big Brummie Quiz Desktop